joshrp/moonlight-docs/Installing-Moonlight-Qt-on-Raspberry-Pi-4.md

 **Workarounds for incompatible software (Kodi v19+)**

 If you are using software that requires `vc4-kms-v3d` (such as Kodi v19 or later), you can force Moonlight to use the slower V4L2M2M decoder to enable it to function in this scenario.
 V4L2M2M adds between 1 and 2 frames of additional latency at 1080p compared to the optimal solution above (using `vc4-fkms-v3d`).
+This workaround is no longer required on Raspberry Pi 5 or Raspberry Pi OS Bookworm and later.

 To enable the V4L2M2M decoder, launch Moonlight with the following command:
 ```